svgeesus/EuroMPE/pitch-dac.md

 Unity gain inverting buffer for external (global) input, normalled to 0V (2 × 10k 0.025% resistors).

 Technically a 14bit DAC would be fine here.
 Or the lower grade of the 16bit.
-In practice it is easier to use known-working DAC and code for this one too.
-So:
+In practice it is easier to use known-working DAC, schematic, similar board layout, and code for this one too.
+So use the exact same DAC as for pitch CV.

 DAC plus output buffer [unity off-OP-A].

-## Offset external Input
+## Offset external input

 Non-inverting buffer for input.
 Does this need to be as precise? [unity off-OP-B] Check adequate common mode range